A terrarium lamp is a wonderfully creative blend of art, nature, and good old-fashioned practicality.

 Just be sure you get an electrical bottle lamp kit, not a torch wick one – they’re both sold as “bottle lamp kits.”

-4 | Appropriate Bulb
+4 | Bulb and Lampshade (If Needed)

-6 | Tools
+5 | Tools

 You’re gonna need:

-- Drill
+- Drill.

-- Glue-gun
+- Glue-gun.

-7 | Terrarium Materials
+6 | Your Usual Terrarium Materials

-Last but not least…
+And last but not least… Your terrarium plants.

-Depending on the dimensions of your container, how often you have the light on, and the situation within the room, it can be more challenging to get the balance of light and heat spot on.
+It’s a good idea to choose hardy tropical plants and mosses for this build.
+This is because, depending on how often you have the light on, it can be more challenging to get the balance of light and heat spot on.

 Better safe than sorry.
 Why not try Ficus pumila, Pothos, Fittonia, Syngonium, or Pilea glauca?

-How to Make a DIY Lamp Terrarium: Step by Step
+How to Make a DIY Lamp Terrarium: Step-by-Step

+Now, it’s time to put it all together.
 I find it helpful to break this project into four sections:

 - The terrarium part.

-- The finishing touches.
+- The lid part.

 And we’re going to do it in that order.
 Let’s go.

-1 | The Lamp Part
+1 | The Terrarium Part

-2 | The Connecting Lamp to Lid Part
+2 | The Lid Part

 Start by making sure that your cork lid fits securely onto your glassware.